 Why are you a strategist for good?

-“As a Peace Corps volunteer, I was faced with many questions about power, inequality, and injustice.
+“Throughout my life, I have been faced with many questions about power, inequality, and injustice.
 Why are some people born into poverty and others into prosperity?
 How can this injustice be corrected?
-What role should advocates play in supporting marginalized people without denying them their voice?
-It’s important to me that the work I do continues to ask those questions and seek answers.”
+What role should advocates play in addressing these questions?
+I’m a strategist for good because I want to be surrounded by other people who are asking these questions.”

 What’s your superpower?